-- Design Philosophy - Why doesn't Falcon come with batteries included? - Why doesn't Falcon create a new Resource instance for every request? - What happens if my responder raises an error? - How do I generate API documentation for my Falcon API? - Performance - Does Falcon work with HTTP/2? - Is Falcon thread-safe? - Does Falcon support asyncio? - Does Falcon support WebSocket? - Routing - How do I implement CORS with Falcon? - How do I implement redirects within Falcon? - How do I split requests between my original app and the part I migrated to Falcon? - How do I implement both POSTing and GETing items for the same resource? - What is the recommended way to map related routes to resource classes? - Extensibility - How do I use WSGI middleware with Falcon? - How can I pass data from a hook to a responder, and between hooks? - How can I write a custom handler for 404 and 500 pages in falcon? - Request Handling - How do I authenticate requests? - Why does req.stream.read() hang for certain requests? - How does Falcon handle a trailing slash in the request path? - Why is my query parameter missing from the req object? - Why are '+' characters in my params being converted to spaces? - How can I access POSTed form params? - How can I access POSTed files? - How can I save POSTed files (from a multipart form) directly to AWS S3? - How do I parse a nested multipart form?
+- Design Philosophy - Why doesn't Falcon come with batteries included? - Why doesn't Falcon create a new Resource instance for every request? - What happens if my responder raises an error? - How do I generate API documentation for my Falcon API? - Performance - Does Falcon work with HTTP/2? - Is Falcon thread-safe? - Does Falcon support asyncio? - Does Falcon support WebSocket? - Routing - How do I implement CORS with Falcon? - Why is my request with authorization blocked despite cors\enable? - How do I implement redirects within Falcon? - How do I split requests between my original app and the part I migrated to Falcon? - How do I implement both POSTing and GETing items for the same resource? - What is the recommended way to map related routes to resource classes? - Why is my URL with percent-encoded forward slashes (%2F) routed incorrectly? - Extensibility - How do I use WSGI middleware with Falcon? - How can I pass data from a hook to a responder, and between hooks? - How can I write a custom handler for 404 and 500 pages in falcon? - Request Handling - How do I authenticate requests? - Why does req.stream.read() hang for certain requests? - How does Falcon handle a trailing slash in the request path?

-- How do I retrieve a JSON value from the query string? - How can I handle forward slashes within a route template field? - How do I adapt my code to default context type changes in Falcon 2.0? - Response Handling - When would I use media, data, and stream? - How can I use resp.media with types like datetime? - Does Falcon set Content-Length or do I need to do that explicitly? - Why is an empty response body returned when I raise an instance of HTTPError? - I'm setting a response body, but it isn't getting returned.
-What's going on? - I'm setting a cookie, but it isn't being returned in subsequent requests. - How can I serve a downloadable file with Falcon? - Why is Falcon changing my header names to lowercase? - Can Falcon serve static files? - Misc. - How do I manage my database connections? - What is the recommended approach for app configuration? - How do I test my Falcon app?
+- Why is my query parameter missing from the req object? - Why are '+' characters in my params being converted to spaces? - How can I access POSTed form params? - How can I access POSTed files? - How can I save POSTed files (from a multipart form) directly to AWS S3? - How do I parse a nested multipart form? - How do I retrieve a JSON value from the query string? - How can I handle forward slashes within a route template field? - How do I adapt my code to default context type changes in Falcon 2.0? - Response Handling - When would I use media, data, text, and stream? - How can I use resp.media with types like datetime? - Does Falcon set Content-Length or do I need to do that explicitly? - Why is an empty response body returned when I raise an instance of HTTPError? - I'm setting a response body, but it isn't getting returned.
+What's going on? - I'm setting a cookie, but it isn't being returned in subsequent requests. - How can I serve a downloadable file with Falcon? - Why is Falcon changing my header names to lowercase? - Can Falcon serve static files? - Misc. - How do I manage my database connections? - How do I manage my database connections with ASGI? - What is the recommended approach for app configuration? - How do I test my Falcon app?
 Can I use pytest? - How can I set cookies when simulating requests?